openaps/docs/docs/docs/While You Wait For Gear/understanding-insulin-on-board-calculations.md

 ## Insulin Activity

- The code in [oref0/lib/iob/calculation.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) doesn't  calculate a variable called `activity`.
-Instead, it calculates a variable called `activityContrib`, which has two components: `treatment.insulin` and `actvity`.
+The code in [oref0/lib/iob/calculate.js](https://github.com/openaps/oref0/blob/master/lib/iob/calculate.js) calculates a variable called `activityContrib`, which has two components: `treatment.insulin` and `actvity`.
 The units for `treatment.insulin` is *units of insulin*.
-The units for `activity` is *percent per minute*.
-Therefore, the units for `activityContrib` is *units of insulin per minute*.
+The code in [oref0/lib/iob/total.js](https://github.com/openaps/oref0/blob/master/lib/iob/total.js) then summarizes the contributions of each individual insulin dose to calculate a summary variable called `activity`.
+The units for `activity` are *units of insulin per minute*.

 There are three key assumptions the OpenAPS algorithm makes about how insulin activity works in the body: